varkhan/VCom4j/README.md

 `ant -f $module/build.xml clean compile test artifact`

-will build source, bytecode and documentation jars in the module `$module/.bld` directory.
+will build source, bytecode and documentation jars in the local `$module/lib` directory.

 Adding an extra `publish` target to the above line will publish to the local repo, by default `.ivy/dist` in the project root.